 • 2 tablespoons ground chili powder

-• 3 cups (763g) chicken or vegetable broth (use vegetable broth to make this a vegetarian recipe)
+• 3 cups chicken broth or vegetable broth; use vegetable broth to make this a vegetarian recipe

 Instructions

-• PREP: Spray a 6-quart slow cooker with nonstick cooking spray (or use a slow cooker liner).
-Add the uncooked quinoa to a fine mesh sieve and rinse under cold water for 1 minute.
+• Spray a 6-quart slow cooker with cooking spray (or use a slow cooker liner).
+Add uncooked quinoa to a fine mesh sieve and rinse under cold water for 1 minute.
 (This removes the natural bitter coating on quinoa.)

-• VEGGIES: Finely dice the sweet peppers and poblano chili pepper (remove seeds from both).
-Add the chopped peppers, minced garlic, and diced onion to the slow cooker.
+• Finely dice the sweet peppers and poblano chili pepper (remove seeds from both).
+Add chopped peppers, minced garlic, and diced onion to the slow cooker.

-• SLOW COOKER: Place the rinsed quinoa, drained and rinsed black beans, undrained diced tomatoes, and corn in the slow cooker.
-Add in the seasonings: chili powder, cumin, garlic powder, onion powder, paprika, and salt and pepper to taste (I add 3/4 teaspoon salt and 1/4 teaspoon pepper).
+• Place the rinsed quinoa, drained and rinsed black beans, undrained diced tomatoes, and corn in the slow cooker.
+Add seasonings: chili powder, cumin, garlic powder, onion powder, paprika, and salt and pepper to taste (I add 3/4 teaspoon salt and 1/4 teaspoon pepper).
 Stir everything together and put on the lid.

 Recipe Notes